Thinking about using debt to grow your business, but worried about debt warrants?

-It’s natural you’re concerned about making the right financial decision for your business.
+It’s natural to be concerned about making the right financial decision for your business.
 You don’t want the terms of your finance facility to restrict your company’s growth plans or for that capital to come with considerable cost.
-Therefore, if you’re unfamiliar with the term ‘debt warrants’, we are going to explain what they are, what they mean for you and why they exist.
+Therefore, if you’re unfamiliar with the term ‘debt warrants’, we are going to explain what they are, what they mean for you, and why they exist.

 In the early years, fast-growing tech businesses typically burn cash and take time to turn a profit.
 For this reason, they’re often considered too risky to attract traditional finance.
 Debt funds leverage finance warrants as an incentive to take on the risk.

 A warrant in debt is similar to a stock option.
 There are two common warrants you should know about:

 - Call Warrants – This is the lender’s right to buy shares at an agreed price on or before a specified date.
 The price is what’s known as a ‘strike’ price and it is agreed during the deal negotiations.

 - Put Warrants – This gives the lender the security to sell a given quantity of shares for an agreed price on or before a date that is agreed during negotiations.